WallieEverest/tt03/README.md

 ![Scanchain V2](image/tt03_scanchain_v2.svg)

 Encoding of serial data is compatible with the ubiquitous UART format.
 The waveform is one-start, eight-data, one-stop (300,8,n,1).
-Least significant bits are transmitted fist.
+Least significant bits are transmitted first.
 An immediate advantage is the use of a computer COM port to generate and analyze functional data.
 The serial interface is in addition to decoded parallel data available on the I/O ports.

 ## ChipTune Operation